Golf Strength and Conditioning: The 5 Pillars

 Hip Hinge (with neutral spine)

 The hip hinge is the movement we use to bring ourselves from standing upright to our golf posture.
 It’s also the foundation for a lot of common exercises prescribed in training programs, and I believe it is one of the best exercises for golf strength and conditioning.
 While creating a positive training effect is certainly possible with athletes who struggle with the hip hinge, it is infinitely easier to accomplish when a client has competency and understanding of how to move at the hips rather than their lumbar spine.
-There is much debate in golf instruction circles about what a golf posture should look like, but from a physical standpoint, maintaining relatively close to our neutral curvatures will be useful for both force production, and injury prevention.
+There is much debate in golf instruction circles about what a golf posture should look like, but from a physical standpoint, maintaining relatively close to our neutral curvatures will be useful for mobility, force production, and injury prevention.
 I have seen many players who complain of lacking hip or shoulder turn make large improvements just from changing their posture at address.

 The Dowel Hip Hinge tests and develops your ability to hip hinge while keeping a neutral spine.
 The dowel should stay on your tailbone, between your shoulder blades, and ideally on the back of your head.
 If it doesn’t rest on the back of your head, don’t worry, and do not hyper extend you neck to get it there.
 The two crucial contact points are the tail bone and between the shoulder blades.